Place Plan

 Introduction

 For most, Cheshire West is a great place to grow up, live, work and play.
 Many of our villages, towns and neighbourhoods are amongst the most attractive and dynamic communities in the country.
 We have a thriving economy and cultural sector, and our parks and green spaces are second to none.
 Compared to England, quality of life is generally good for many people across the borough, with lower levels of deprivation, higher incomes and generally, good health.
-However, there are pockets of significant disadvantage, where residents experience poorer living conditions, educational attainment, economic prospects, and more years of poor health.
+However, there are both rural and urban areas of significant disadvantage, where residents experience poorer living conditions, educational attainment, economic prospects, and more years of poor health.

 The challenges we face locally are set within a broader, global context.
-Previous improvements in our well-being, economic prosperity, and lifestyles have taken place largely through an increase in consumption, leading to growing environmental problems.
-Breaking the link between increased carbon emissions and other environmental impacts and improved human well-being is the fundamental challenge of sustainable development across the world.
+Previous improvements in our wellbeing, economic prosperity, and lifestyles have taken place largely through an increase in consumption, leading to growing environmental problems.
+Breaking the link between increased carbon emissions and other environmental impacts and improved human wellbeing is the fundamental challenge of sustainable development across the world.
 This necessitates urgent action both globally and locally to reduce greenhouse emissions and adapt to our changing environment.

 The way forward must therefore be ambitious, placing sustainable development, recovery from COVID-19, tackling inequalities and improving population health at the very heart of our Place Plan.